If you are on a serious job hunt in the hospitality industry, let’s get you going with a few advice on writing a killer hospitality resume.

 Don’t leave out unexplained gaps in employment history.

-It’s a surefire kiss-of-death to your prospects of garnering a hotel manager’s job.
+It’s a surefire kiss of death to your prospects of garnering a hotel manager’s job.

 So, explain them as gracefully as possible.
 Were you sick or on maternity leave?
 Don’t shy away from making it clear-cut; you will be glad you did.

-Article by Wisestep explains several tips to counter the issues of Employment gaps.
+The article by Wisestep explains several tips to counter the issues of Employment gaps.
 Use them briefly in your resume and more importantly during your interview.

 4: Are You a Job-hopper?